 Psychoneuroimmunology is based on the idea that the mind and body, including the immune cells, glands, and nerve cells, constantly communicate information with each other through molecules that attach to specific cell receptors.
 These molecules, consisting of proteins called peptides, simultaneously affect body functions and emotional states.

-the number of researchers and physicians bringing validity to mind body healing is rapidly growing.
+Because of leading edge physicians and researchers like them, the number of medical professionals bringing validity to mind body healing is rapidly growing.

 American psychiatrist, George Engel developed his comprehensive biopsychosocial approach to help determine his patients level of holistic wellness.